Credit: Tess Steinkolk

-For the Special Olympics, she oversees all planning and content for coverage that airs on ESPN and ABC, working closely with many areas of ESPN as well as the event organizers.
+She oversees all planning and content for Special Olympics coverage that airs on ESPN and ABC, working closely with many areas of ESPN as well as the event organizers.

 In motorsports, Jackson is responsible for oversight of ESPN’s production of telecasts of Formula 1 races in partnership with SKY Media.
 From 2007-2014, Jackson was a key figure in the production of ESPN’s live telecasts of NASCAR racing, first as a feature producer responsible for the oversight of all creative content including teases, features and production elements.
 After being named coordinating producer in 2011, her role expanded to include oversight of the entire production as well as producing telecasts of the pre-race program for many events.

-Her previous experience with ESPN includes working with college basketball from 2015-2018, the College Football Playoff in 2014 and 2015 and traveling around the world as a figure skating associate producer in 2004-2005.
+Her previous experience with ESPN includes working with college basketball from 2015-2018, the College Football Playoff in 2014 and 2015, as well as the 2019 CFP National Championship halftime show and traveling around the world as a figure skating associate producer in 2004-2005.
 She also worked as an account executive in ESPN’s affiliate sales department.

 She started her ESPN career as a production assistant on outdoor programming, later working on college football, NASCAR, Major League Baseball, the College World Series and ESPN’s Summer and Winter X Games.
 Before joining ESPN on a fulltime basis, she worked as a runner for four years for ESPN and ABC on remote productions including baseball, golf, college football and basketball and the X Games.